Dragon Yoga Pose: The Benefits and 9 How To

-Holding postures for an extended period is a signature feature of Yin Yoga Poses, and the Dragon Pose is one of the most effective poses in this style.
+Holding postures for an extended period is a signature feature of Yin Yoga Poses, and the Dragon Pose (lizard Pose) is one of the most effective poses in this style.
 Practicing Dragon Pose can increase the range of motion, and flexibility, promote relaxation and cultivate mindfulness.
-Whether you’re a seasoned yogi or new to the practice, this article will provide valuable insights and inspiration for your Dragon Yoga Pose journey.
-So let’s delve into the details and explore the benefits of this robust Yin Yoga posture.

 The Benefits of Dragon Yoga Pose

-• Deep hip and groin opener that gets right into the connective tissue.’
+• Deep hip and groin opener that gets right into the connective tissue.

 • Many variations to help work deeply into the hip socket